fontforge/libuninameslist/README.md

 See Also
 --------

--   [LibUnicodeNames](https://bitbucket.org/sortsmill/libunicodenames) - rewrite of this library, with Python module
--   [FontForge](http://fontforge.org/) - font editor application that this library was made for
+-   [FontForge](http://github.com/fontforge/fontforge/) - font editor application that this library was made for
 -   [UMap](http://umap.sf.net/) - Find unicode characters and copy them to the clipboard